clemabed/Labour-Economics--Gender-Gap-Cope-Zimmerman-law-and-women-managers/README.md

 This project thus includes several files:
 - Data : includes the codes that we used to construct our clean dataset.
-- Regression : includes the codes that we used for our regressions
+- Regression : includes the codes that we used for our regressions.
-- Other : some codes which we used to solve some minor problems, and which are normally not needed to re run the code.